top of page

 I understand how hard it can be to hold everything together while carrying the weight of expectations, responsibilities, or past experiences.

 Therapy doesn't require you to have everything figured out.
-If you're feeling unsure, overwhelmed, or simply curious about what support might look like, we can start from where you are.
+If you're feeling unsure, overwhelmed, or simply curious about what support might look like, we can start from where you are, exploring your experiences and challenges in a safe and supportive space.

 You might find it helpful to explore the range of support I offer